 The mission statement of the Humane Society is as follows: The Beltrami Humane Society is committed to serving the best interest of the animals we strive to protect.

 Our vision statement: The Beltrami Humane Society is dedicated to operating an animal shelter for the purpose of finding a quality forever home for each animal we serve, encouraging a community of responsible companion animal guardians, eliminating the community's need to euthanize dogs and cats as a means of population control, and promoting a society where companion animals become more valued.

-Currently, the shelter offers several services including taking in stray or unwanted animals, adopting out animals in need of homes, fostering animals before they can be adopted, providing quality animal care to all animals in our shelter, administering necessary vaccinations, and ensuring all animals in our shelter are spayed or neutered.
+Currently, the shelter offers several services including taking in stray or unwanted animals, adopting out animals in need of homes, fostering animals before they can be adopted, providing quality animal care to all animals in our shelter, administering necessary vaccinations, providing microchips to adopted animsls, and ensuring all animals in our shelter are spayed or neutered.
 We also hold several community events throughout the year and have a vibrant volunteer program with over 150 volunteers participating yearly.